louis-everest-oh/G-POSH/README.md

 # G-computation for Policy evaluation in Occupational Safety and Health (G-POSH)

-Contains easy-to-use G-computation functions for occupational health research, to summarise potential impacts of policy alternatives on cause-specific mortality.
+Contains easy-to-use G-computation functions for occupational health research, to summarise the potential impacts of policy alternatives on cause-specific mortality.

 ### Developlemt Notes
  This is a beta version of the GPOSH package